There are so many charming towns in Germany, pretty towns in Germany, and storybook villages in Germany that are worth adding to your trip!

 During the final days of WWII when much of Germany was being bombed, only 2.6% of Bamberg was destroyed which is extremely rare to find making this old town in Germany one of the most amazing you can find.
 That is how this city is so beautifully preserved in its medieval state and why it has become a protected UNESCO World Heritage Site.

 Feel swept away walking through the streets of this charming medieval town in Germany full of gorgeous half-timbered buildings that were built in a variety of colors.

-And if you’re a beer lover, like us, you will not only be swept away by the charm of this gorgeous Germany town but also the incredible and world-famous beer scene with some of the oldest and traditional brews in the world.
+And if you’re a beer lover, like us, you will not only be swept away by the charm of this gorgeous German village but also the incredible and world-famous beer scene with some of the oldest and traditional brews in the world.
 Chances are before you ever came to Bamberg you’ve tried their world-famous malts used in beers.
 Bamberg’s famous for exporting its malt to breweries all over the world!

 Next up for the most beautiful old towns in Germany is the incredibly charming town of Lübbenau.
 This is where we were based for part of our trip through Brandenburg and just fell in love at first sight.
-This historical town has a beautiful town center with colorful facades and little alleys full of more charming homes and art installations all over the city from a festival a few years back.
+This historical town has a beautiful town center with colorful facades and little alleys full of more enchanting homes and art installations all over the city from a festival a few years back.